Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Introduction

 The all particle cosmic ray (CR) spectrum spans many orders of magnitude in both flux and energy, with Galactic accelerators thought to provide the bulk of the CR flux at energies up to at least the so-called `knee' - a spectral softening feature at $\sim 10^{15}$\,eV (1\,PeV).
 Galactic sources capable of acceleration up to this energy are colloquially termed `PeVatrons'.
 Although the rate and energetics of supernova remnants (SNRs) can approximately account for the origins of Galactic CRs, to date clear evidence for the presence of particles at PeV energies in the vicinity of SNRs is still lacking.
 Gamma-ray emission at $\gtrsim 100$\,TeV is a signature of the presence of hadronic particles with PeV energies.
 The first experimental confirmation of the existence of such powerful Galactic sources occurred only in recent years \citep{hawc2020_56tev,Lhaaso2021_pevatrons}.
 However, so far none of the possible counterparts have been unambiguously associated with SNRs.

 Young and massive stellar clusters (SC) have recently been proposed as a suitable alternative source of CRs at PeV energies \citep{Aharonian2019_natast}.
 Indeed, several SCs are plausibly associated with known very-high-energy $\gamma$-ray sources, such as Westerlund\,1 and the Cygnus OB2 \citep{Westerlund1_2022}.
 Among the most recent results, LHAASO \citep{LHAASOcygnus:2024} observed the extended bubble surrounding the Cygnus OB2 association with 66 photon-like events above 400 TeV, of which 8 have reconstructed energies above PeV.
-This result suggests that this source class could contribute to the Galactic CR flux.
-According to the model of \cite{Morlino2021}, diffusive shock acceleration at the collective wind termination shock (WTS) driven by the stellar winds of massive stars may result in production of PeV protons in the case it proceeds in the Bohm or Kraichnan domain.
+This result suggests that this source class could contribute to the Galactic CR flux, although at high energy a contribution from past old SNR or the microquasar Cyg X-3 may be relevant.
+According to the model of \cite{Morlino2021}, diffusive shock acceleration at the collective wind termination shock (WTS) driven by the stellar winds of massive stars may result in the production of PeV protons in the case it proceeds in the Bohm or Kraichnan domain.
 In particular, in the case of the Cygnus bubble, a diffusion regime intermediate between Kraichnan and Bohm is favoured under this scenario to explain the entire $\gamma$-ray spectrum detected from GeV up to hundreds of TeV \citep{Menchiari+2024}.
+For the case of the Cygnus cocoon, the formation of a collective termination shock is not obvious, given the loose nature of the stellar associations.